Click on a program to get more information.

 - Academy meets Thursday and Friday 1800-2200, Saturday and every Sunday 0700-1700

 Recruit officers are expected to be punctual when reporting for duty at the academy.
 Those selected to attend will be notified of the time and place to report.
 Recruits should come prepared to participate in both classroom and physical activity.

 Recruits must have a valid driver's license and are required to park in the south parking lot.
 Recruits shall have valid driver’s license with them.

-- Recruits shall park in the South Lot at Ray Crock complex
+- Recruits shall park in the South Lot at Ray Kroc complex

 - Recruits shall lock their vehicles

 - Recruits shall display current vehicle registration tags

 In the first week, recruit officers are required to wear appropriate business attire.
 For men and women this consists of a button-down shirt, necktie, dress pants and cross trainers.
 Recruit officers will begin wearing agency uniforms at the discretion of the class supervisor and need to have their agency uniform available no later than the beginning of week two.

 - Agency short- or long-sleeve shirt as designated by the class supervisor